 The tables are numbered by section and display the identifying icon of the section.
 Countries and economies are listed alphabetically (except for Hong Kong SAR, China, which appears after China).
 Data are shown for 155 economies with populations of more than 1 million, as well as for Taiwan, China, in selected tables.
-Table 1.6 presents selected indicators for 55 other economies-small economies with populations between 30,000 and 1 million and smaller economies if they are members of the International Bank for Reconstruction and Development or, as it is commonly known, the World Bank.
-A complete set of indicators for these economies is available on the World Development Indicators CD-ROM and in WDI Online.
+Table 1.6 presents selected indicators for 58 other economies-small economies with populations between 30,000 and 1 million and smaller economies if they are members of the International Bank for Reconstruction and Development (IBRD) or, as it is commonly known, the World Bank.
+Data for these economies are included on the World Development Indicators CD-ROM and the World Bank's Open Data website at data.worldbank.org/.

 The term country, used interchangeably with economy, does not imply political independence, but refers to any territory for which authorities report separate social or economic statistics.
 When available, aggregate measures for income and regional groups appear at the end of each table.

 Indicators are shown for the most recent year or period for which data are available and, in most tables, for an earlier year or period (usually 1990 or 1995 in this edition).
-Time-series data for all 210 economies are available on the World Development Indicators CD-ROM and in WDI Online.
+Time-series data for all 213 economies are available on the World Development Indicators CD-ROM and at data.worldbank.org/.